mounikpatel/clustering-indian-stock-market-ipo/README.md

 # clustering-indian-stock-market-ipo
-Extracting knowledge about indian stock market IPOs by analysing different types of clustering and graph plots for visualization
+extracting knowledge about indian stock market IPOs by analysing different types of clustering and graph plots for visualization